tunz/afl-fuzz-js/README.md

   function abc() { print(1); }
   ```

-  then, comment method will check exammples like this.
+  then, comment method will check examples like this.
   ```js
   /**/f/*unction abc() { print(1); }*/
   ```